paulrosen/abcjs/docs/visual/render-abc-options.md

 ## startingTune
 Default: 0

 The index of the tune in the tunebook to render (starting at zero for the first tune).
 This is only relevant if the abc string that is passed in contains multiple tunes.

 ## textboxpadding
 Default: 0.10

 What percentage of the font size should the box that is drawn around the font be padded by?

+## timeBasedLayout
+Default: undefined

+`{ minPadding?: number, minWidth?: number}`

+This changes the horizontal spacing to be completely time-based.
+Normally, music is printed so that a whole note doesn't take up four times the space of a quarter note because that would create a lot of blank space.
+However, for some uses - for instance showing the music along with a timeline - that is desired.

+To achieve this, first the line is scanned for the item that will take up the most space.
+For instance, if there is a sharp on a sixteenth note, that will take up more space than an eighth note.
+That is the minimum spacing that will be used.

+The scale can be specified in two ways.
+If `minPadding` is passed in, then that is added to the minimum spacing.
+For instance, lets say that the largest item is a sixteenth note that is 15px wide.
+And `minPadding: 5`.
+Then all sixteenth notes will be 20px wide.
+All eighth notes will be 40px wide, etc.

+If `minWidth` is set, then if the resultant size of the line is shorter than the specified width, extra space is added evenly to use up the space.

+Either of those methods can be used by themselves.
+They also work together.
+For instance, if you pass in a width that is the width of the browser, then the music will take up the entire window.
+But if the width calculated by minPadding is larger than that, it will be used instead and there will be a horizontal scroll bar.

 ## tablatures
 Default: undefined